 Can Separate Claims Be Filed?

 This is crucial because the court seeks to avoid inconsistent verdicts or duplicative awards.
-It also ensures that any damages awarded are equitably distributed among the surviving beneficiaries.
+It also assures that any damages awarded are equitably distributed among the surviving beneficiaries.
 If more than one eligible person attempts to file separately, the court will typically merge the cases or require one to be dismissed.

 Who Represents the Family?

-Once a wrongful death lawsuit is initiated, one person usually acts as the representative of the entire family group.
+Once a Negligent death lawsuit is initiated, one person usually acts as the representative of the entire family group.
 This person does not receive special compensation privileges but serves as the primary point of contact for the legal process.

 How Damages Are Awarded and Divided